by Jane Rosenstein – Edited by Harold Dill

 Best Fiction Award by public vote by those attending the films for 5,000 Euros

 A silent film about a man and W his daughter on an isolated farm in Russia.
 When two boys, a Muscovite and a Kazakh compete for the young girl’s heart, a threat is nearby the testing of the first Soviet hydrogen bomb is about to begin.

 The 32nd International Film Festival of Fims of the Environment was both a fun and learning experience.
 The purpose of the FIFE festival was to entertain and educate attendees about environmental issues and provide opportunities for industry professionals to interact.
 To that end the event was a great success.

-Posted by Jane Rosenstein on February 25, 2015, With 290 Reads Filed under Asia, Environment, Europe, Food, Wine & Travel, Of Interest.
+Posted by Jane Rosenstein on February 25, 2015, With 297 Reads Filed under Asia, Environment, Europe, Food, Wine & Travel, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.